Should I include my personal injury award in a prenup?

 Other than doing a prenup or postnup, be sure to follow other ways to protect your personal injury award such as keeping a separate bank account for the money awarded.
 Following these kinds of tips have commonly helped protect award like these in divorce proceedings from becoming a marital asset.

-If you have any further questions or concerns about your divorce process and how your personal injury settlement may be divided in a divorce, contact a skilled divorce lawyer in North Texas or else where before proceeding any further.
+If you have any further questions or concerns about your divorce process and how your personal injury settlement may be divided in a divorce, contact a skilled divorce lawyer in Phoenix or else where before proceeding any further.